 May 1 is Law Day, an event that honors “liberty, justice and equality under law which our forefathers bequeathed” to the United States.

-Those were the words of President Dwight Eisenhower in 1958, when he issued a proclamation urging the legal profession and the media to promote and participate in the celebration.
-Congress added Law Day to the federal code three years later.
+Those were the words of President Dwight Eisenhower in 1958 when he issued a proclamation urging the legal profession and the media to promote and participate in the celebration to celebrate the importance of the rule of law.
+Congress passed a joint resolution (later codified) designating May 1 as Law Day three years later.

 Today, the American Bar Association helps to coordinate Law Day as a series of public and private events for people of all types, including educators and students who engage in activities that promote learning.
 Among the Founding Fathers, 35 of the 55 delegates who attended the Constitutional Convention of 1787 were lawyers or had legal training.